 Google has introduced Feed Rules, a self- service tool aimed at helping some of the merchants with the data feed management directly in the Google Merchant Center.

-In this post we are looking at what Feed Rules does, so keep on reading if you want to learn more about it and see how it compares to DataFeedWatch.
+In this post we are looking at what Feed Rules does, so keep on reading if you want to learn more about it and see how it compares to DataFeedWatch rules.

-The Feed Rules functionality offers merchants the possibility of performing basic edits and optimizations to their product feeds for Google Shopping.
+The Feed Rules functionality offers online retailers the possibility of performing basic edits and optimizations to their product feeds for Google Shopping.
 In short, the new feature takes a product feed and transforms it into supported data for Google Shopping.